keks24/raspberry-pi-luks/README.md

 passwd: password updated successfully
 ```

-## Decrypting the root partition from the image
+### Changing the LUKS password
-The encrypted `root partition` can be opened via `cryptsetup` as follows:
+The password of the `root partition` of the image can be changed like so:
 ```bash
 $ parted "raspberrypi_sd_card_backup.img" "unit s print"
 Model:  (file)